knative/docs/docs/install/operator/configuring-serving-cr.md

 ### Override replicas, labels and annotations

-The following KnativeServing resource overrides the `webhook` deployment to have `3` Replicas, the label `mylabel: foo`, and the annotation `myannotataions: bar`, while other system deployments have `2` Replicas by using `spec.high-availability`.
+The following KnativeServing resource overrides the `webhook` deployment to have `3` Replicas, the label `mylabel: foo`, and the annotation `myannotations: bar`, while other system deployments have `2` Replicas by using `spec.high-availability`.

 ```yaml